-Table 7 – Example Project No. 2: activities details

-The information-gain graphs presented in Figure 14 are quite interesting, and present a non-intuitive result.
+The information gain graphs presented in Figure 14. are quite interesting and present a non-intuitive result.
 The information gain is not unimodal, i.e., it has some ups and downs, with potential information loss as time goes by.
-This observation contradicts the common notion that information gain should increase as the project progresses, until it is nearing the end of the project, when not much uncertainty exists.
-As can be seen in Figure 14, there are time points that are leading to a peak in the expected information gain, with a drop in between these areas.
-In both the information-gain graphs, as well as in the pie charts presented in Figure 15, the proposed method shows a clear indication for locating the monitoring point early, at the beginning of the project.
-This result is due to the major effect of Activity no. 1 on the critical path, and thus for the overall project duration, as completing it is a prerequisite for moving on to the remaining activities.
-However, in later stages of the project, there are many more activities that are ongoing simultaneously, and their immediate and individual effect on total project duration is not as high as that of the first activity.
+This observation contradicts the common notion that information gain should increase as a project progresses until the end of the project is near, when little uncertainty exists.
+As shown in Figure 14., there are time points that lead to a peak in the expected information gain, with a drop between these areas.
+In both information gain graphs, as well as in the pie charts presented in Figure 15., the proposed method shows a clear indication for locating the monitoring point early, at the beginning of the project.
+This result is due to the major effect of Activity 1 on the critical path, and thus on the overall project duration, as completing this activity is a prerequisite for moving on to the remaining activities.
+However, in later stages of the project, there are many more activities that are ongoing simultaneously, and their immediate and individual effects on the total project duration are not as high as that of the first activity.
 That is, if many activities are happening at the same time, there is a high enough probability that one or more of them will be delayed, causing the overall project duration to increase.
-Another observable peak of the potential information gain can be obtained at t=9 (in the beta distribution), as by that time, Activities 1 to 7 are already completed, and the remaining activities (8 to 13) are either ongoing or possibly completed as well, thus providing the project manager more clarity on the expected project duration.
+Another observable peak in the potential information gain can be obtained at t=9 (in the beta distribution), as by that time, Activities 1 to 7 are already completed and the remaining activities (8 to 13) are either ongoing or possibly completed as well, thus providing the project manager more clarity regarding the expected project duration.